grantnathanielbrown/slithereen/slithereen-frontend/planning/planning.md

 - If guess is incorrect, announcer says stuff.
 - If timer runs out, announcer says stuff and button reappears.
 "Submit" field gets hidden.

+## Things that are shared by users

+- questionObject
+- timer
+- ability to submit
+- ability to view scores, and the scores themselves
+-

 SOCKET.IO PATH